X.ai’s AI meeting scheduler now costs $8 per month

 Pricing isn’t the only thing that’s changing this week.

 In the X.ai agent’s email interactions, it’ll begin linking to a calendar flow from which meeting participants can quickly book alternative times.
-Improved integration with Slack will allow subscribers to set up appointments with one-line commands (for example, “/andrew please schedule a one hour meeting with @dennismortensen on Monday at 11 a.m.”).
-And now, in office suite settings, the agent can cross-reference calendars to find and book available conference rooms.
+Improved integration with Slack will allow subscribers to set up appointments with one-line commands (for example, “/andrew please schedule a one hour meeting with @dennismortensen on Monday at 11 a.m.“).
+And now, in office suite settings the agent can cross-reference calendars to find and book available conference rooms.

-Also new are calendar pages, which provide a custom URL at which meeting requesters can view a user’s availability, and integrations with Salesforce, Zapier, Greenhouse, and Workflow that enable the agent to trigger actions with meetings (like an SMS reminder from Zapier or a new contact in Workflow).
+Also new are calendar pages, which provide a custom URL where meeting requesters can view a user’s availability, and integrations with Salesforce, Zapier, Greenhouse, and Workflow that enable the agent to trigger actions with meetings (like an SMS reminder from Zapier or a new contact in Workflow).

 “We’ve spent four years and 40 million dollars trying to get the agent to work within a conversational UI,” Mortensen said.
-“There were two core elements of our original vision: Moving to the conversational UI and this idea of scheduling nirvana,” Mortensen said.
+“There were two core elements of our original vision: moving to the conversational UI and this idea of scheduling nirvana,” Mortensen said.
 “I have to admit I was wrong on the first point, that of conversation being the best type of interaction for all touchpoints.
 So we added multiple new ways to get meetings on your calendar and manage them as things change.”

 AI-powered meetings